sgaliamov/blog/_posts/2021-01-02-how-to-setup-wt.md

    Set-Theme Paradox
    ```

-As a bonus you will get nice looking terminal in VSCode.
+As a bonus, you will get a nice looking terminal in VSCode.

 <img src="assets/../../assets/vscode-terminal.png" alt="VSCode Terminal" height="256px">